Chapter 7: Competing in International Markets

 Licensing

-While franchising is an option within service industries, is most frequently used in manufacturing industries.
+While franchising is an option within service industries, licensing is most frequently used in manufacturing industries.
 Licensing involves granting a foreign company the right to create a company’s product within a foreign country in exchange for a fee.
 These relationships often centre on patented technology.
 A firm that grants a license avoids absorbing a lot of startup costs, but typically loses some control over how its technology is used, including quality control.
 Profits are limited to the fees that it collects from the local firm and firms must be aware of the degree of risk to intellectual property loss.

 A historical example involving licensing illustrates how rapidly events can change within the international arena.
 By the time Japan surrendered to the United States and its Allies in 1945, World War II had crippled the country’s industrial infrastructure.
 In response to this problem, Japanese firms imported a great deal of technology, especially from American firms.
 When the Korean War broke out in the early 1950s, the American military relied on Jeeps made in Japan using licensed technology.
 In just a few years, a mortal enemy had become a valuable ally.